mjoblin/vibinui/README_DEV.md

 1. The REST API handlers can be found in `src/app/services/vibin*.ts`.
 1. The Redux store definitions can be found in `src/app/store`.

+### Multiple client instances

+All Vibin UI client sessions will have their own WebSocket connection to the back-end.
+Also, all changes made to the streamer will be announced to all clients over their WebSocket -- even changes made by other apps such as the StreamMagic app, or changes made by a person pressing the buttons on the streamer itself.

+**This means that an instance of the Vibin UI might get updates triggered from another application, or from the streamer being interacted with in person.** This is considered a feature.

+One exception is changes made to the media on the NAS, which are not announced over the WebSocket.
+To get those updates, a Vibin UI needs to request a refresh of its Album/Track/Artist data (which can be done from the Settings screen).

 ### WebSocket messages

 The UI receives most of its runtime information over a persistent WebSocket connection to the backend.
 These messages are used to make updates to application state (Redux).

+When the UI's WebSocket connection is established, **the back-end will send a batch of messages** (one each of most types) so the UI will know the current state of everything.

+Subsequent messages of a given type are usually being sent because something has **changed** (e.g. a Playlist Entry was added; a new Stored Playlist was created, a Track was favorited, etc).

+WebSocket messages usually describe **the entire state of the data the message represents**.
+For example, the `Favorites` message always lists all Favorites, not just the latest _change_ to the Favorites.
+This means the UI can always rely on a message providing all the information it needs, at the expense of larger messages (and not necessarily knowing exactly what has changed, just that a change has occurred).

+> *NOTE:* To see all the messages, open the developer tools in a new browser tab and load the
+> application.
+The Network tab's WS (WebSocket) filter can then be used to view all incoming
+> messages.

 #### Example message